livialima/linuxupskillchallenge/docs/00-Local-Server.md

 * [In the Cloud (with providers like DigitalOcean, Linode and Vultr)](https://linuxupskillchallenge.org/00-VPS-small)
 * [In the Cloud (with providers like AWS, Azure and Google Cloud)](https://linuxupskillchallenge.org/00-VPS-big)

+**TIP**: check out the walk-though in the [complementary video](https://www.youtube.com/live/_-6UYOjRIVQ?t=643s).
+This video covers a lot of possible setups (local server with VirtualBox, AWS, Digital Ocean, Azure, Linode, Google Cloud, Vultr and Oracle Cloud).

 ## It's difficult to create a server in cloud without a credit card

 We normally recommend using Amazon's AWS "Free Tier" or Digital Ocean - but both require that you have a credit card.
 The same is true of the Microsoft Azure, Google's GCP and the vast majority of providers listed at Low End Box (<https://lowendbox.com/>).